5ei74R0/MLExp/README.md

 - see also [here](https://python-poetry.org/docs/cli/) to know about commands of Poetry.

 #### use `pip`
-- do `pip install requirements.txt`
+- do `python3 -m pip install requirements.txt`
   - you cannot get development dependencies with this command

 ### Install this repository as the package `mlexp`